-If the price of investments held by the Fund on September 30, 2020 had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Fund would have been higher or lower by \$56,547 (September 30, 2019: \$64,002).
+If the price of investments (less the holdings of Portland Preferred Units) held by the Fund on September 30, 2021 had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Fund would have been higher or lower by \$75,684 (September 30, 2020: \$56,547).
+The Portland Preferred Units are valued at a fixed NAV per unit of \$10.00 CDN and are not exposed to price risk.
 Actual results may differ from the above sensitivity analysis and the difference could be material.